Codecademy/docs/content/javascript/concepts/callbacks/callbacks.md

   - 'paths/front-end-engineer-career-path'
 ---

-Callback functions are functions that are passed as arguments in other functions.
-A callback function can then be invoked during the execution of that higher order function (that it is an argument of).
+A callback is a function passed as an argument to another function.
 In JavaScript, functions can be passed as arguments because functions are objects.

+A callback function gets invoked during the execution of the higher order function (that it is an argument of).

+## Example

 Suppose a function is created which makes a calculation and doubles the results of that calculation: